+5.1.3.
 Families and strangers

-It is widely assumed that working for family means better work conditions and promotion of children's well-being through unproblematic socialisation processes, but we found that working for family is not necessarily more protective or positive than working for strangers.
+It is widely assumed that working for family means better work conditions and promotion of children's well-being through unproblematic socialisation processes, but we found that working for family was not necessarily more protective or positive than working for strangers.
 Children sometimes experience domestic work as confining or less rewarding than paid work (cf. Bourdillon et al. 2011: 32), and they wish for activities outside the household: "I want to go out of the home and I can play on the way" (Rashida, age 10, Menderin).
 For others, it is more about the quality of working relations, and children reported a wide spectrum of experience.
-For example, 13-yearold Kiya works for his father, renting out a set of speakers for weddings and other events.
+For example, 13-year-old Kiya worked for his father, renting out a set of speakers for weddings and other events.
 Kiya did not complain about not getting paid for his work, but he did show concern for his relationship with his father: "My father is an odd person.
 He does not understand any of my ideas.
 He does not want to listen to what I want to say.
 I cannot say 'no'."
-In Menderin, 13-year-old Gedion's relationship with his older brothers is similarly strained: having migrated with him to the city, Gedion hands all of his earnings from lottery-ticket sales to his eldest brother, who controls how the money is spent.
+In Menderin, 13-year-old Gedion's relationship with his older brothers was similarly strained: having migrated with them to the city, Gedion was handing all of his earnings from lottery-ticket sales to his eldest brother, who controlled how the money was spent.
 He described how he had gone to bed the night before in tears because the brother had broken his promise to buy him new clothes and shoes.
-He feels unable to confront his brothers because he gets yelled at and is told that he must work to live there, lest they send him back to the village,"where I'll not see a single cent".
+He felt unable to confront his brothers because he got shouted at and was told that he had to work to live there, lest they send him back to the village, "where I'll not see a single cent".

-At the same time, there are positive examples of children working for strangers, who sometimes support children to save money and to continue in school.
-Fourteenyear-old Demelash is perhaps an exceptional case, having fled violence at home and migrated on his own to Hawassa.
+At the same time, there were positive examples of children working for strangers, who sometimes supported children to save money and to continue in school.
+Fourteen-year-old Demelash is perhaps an exceptional case, having fled violence at home and migrated on his own to Hawassa.
 He used a broker to find employment as a live-in domestic worker and established a good relationship with his employer, who allowed him to enrol in school (Grade 5).
-Demelash stressed that much hinges on the goodwill of employers, and that good employers can be life changing.
+Demelash stressed that much hinges on the goodwill of employers, and that good employers could be life-changing.

+5.2.
 Links between children's work and adults' work